adenot/Notepad/services.md

 You write code.
 I automate your infrastructure.

-Are your customers the ones that tell you when your website is malfunctioning?
+Are your customers the ones that tell you when your website is malfunctioning? <br>

-Does it take hours (if not days) to get a new server in production?
+Does it take hours (if not days) to get a new server in production? <br>
 You have a feeling that you are running more servers than you really need?

 **Let me fix that for you.**